JoseMoreno00/holbertonschool_final_project_story_me/README.md

 ## Work In Progress
 <p>This is a WIP; more features and further polish will be added in given time.</p>

+## Acknowledgements
+<p>We would like to acknowledge the kind support of: The Holberton School Uruguay Staff for their guidance, all the testing department (mostly composed of Mr Abreu's daughters) and all our fellow Holbies who helped to shape this project. </p>

 ## Authors :busts_in_silhouette: